Azure/azure-sdk-for-c/sdk/core/core/README.md

 Azure Core library (`az_core`) provides shared primitives, abstractions, and helpers for modern Azure SDK client libraries written in the C programming language.
 These libraries follow the Azure SDK Design Guidelines for Embedded C.

-The library allows client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know hot to use them in other client libraries.
+The library allows client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.

 ## 1. Error Structure